What ADA and Accessibility accommodations are available at Shaky Knees?

 Accessible portable toilets are available at the ends of each bank of portable toilets throughout the Festival venue.

 The Festival provides many American Sign Language (ASL) interpreted music performances for patrons who are Deaf or Hard of Hearing.
 Please email email@example.com to request a specific performance be interpreted.
-We ask that you make a request as soon as possible to allow adequate time to prepare.
+We ask that you make a request no later than March 21, 2023 to allow adequate time to prepare.
 We will make every effort to accommodate, but cannot guarantee, requests not timely submitted.

 Pets are not allowed within the Festival grounds.
 However, miniature horses and dogs, which have been trained to provide assistance to an individual with a disability, are welcome.
 If accompanied by a service animal, you will be provided a Patron Notice of Responsibility for a Service Animal or you can request the form in advance from email@example.com.
 Please enter through the accessible lane at either entrance.